WVURAIL/dspira/_posts/2021-07-01-spectrometer_w_cal_Instructions.md

 tags: ['School-Teachers', 'Students', 'Hobbyists' ]
 categories: ['Observing']
 order: 6
+meta_description: "Use spectrometer_w_cal to view and calibrate radio telescope signals.
+Follow the DSPIRA guide to running the flowgraph and setting controls."
 ---

 + [Using the *spectrometer_w_cal* program]({{ site.baseurl }}/HornOperation_runningSpectrometer) - Describes how to use the *spectrometer_w_cal* program.